Time needed: 12 hours.

 Once you get to the point end of the brisket you will find a second layer of meat on the top.
 You should now be able to see the strip of fat that divides these two parts.
 Cut through this fat removing the point from the flat.
 The grain of the point runs differently from the flat so it needs to be cut in the other direction.

 With practice you shouldn’t have any trouble carving a brisket and, after all, the meat is so good, few people will mind if it isn’t cut to win a competition.

 - Barbecue Brisket – Finished

 Traditionally, smoked brisket is served hot on a plate.
 Frequently it makes its way into sandwiches.
 A sauce is always optional with brisket, but if you are so inclined I know of a number of great brisket barbecue sauces.
-This is such a wonderful meal that it really holds up all by itself, but you can top with freshly chopped onions and serve with pickles to round it out.
+This is such a wonderful meal that it holds up all by itself, but you can top it with freshly chopped onions and serve it with pickles to round it out.

 Smoked brisket also makes a fantastic ingredient in so many dishes.

 If you happen to have leftovers, try adding it to any recipe that uses beef.
 This makes a great chili, taco, or omelet.
 I have cooked up whole briskets, just for the leftovers.
 If you are not going to be eating it in the next day or two, it is best to vacuum seal the leftover brisket and freeze it.
 It will stay good this way for several months and can be reheated by placing the sealed back in boiling water for about 20 minutes.
 By reheating this way, the smoke flavor is better retained.